cutthroat78/Leaving-Cert-Notes/subjects/business/unit-6/23-ethical-social-and-environmental-responsibilities.md

 | Suppliers | Follow a fair tendering process; pay promptly; avoid taking on too much credit |
 | Government | Pay tax owed to Revenue in full and on time; obey the law |

-## Characteristics of an environmentally conscious business​
+## Characteristics of an environmentally conscious business

 | | |
 |-|-|